 Form R38 (the income tax repayment form) and a repayment questionnaire are also included with the SURF2 letter, and must be completed and returned along with the requested documents to claim the repayment.
 Once HMRC have received the required information, the repayment should then progress through HMRC’s systems.
 As noted above, we are aware of general delays to repayments at the moment, so there may be a further delay in funds actually being released back to the taxpayer.

-For any further queries regarding SURF letters, please speak to your usual Saffery Champness contact, or get in touch with Alison Hobbs.
+For any further queries regarding SURF letters, please speak to your usual Saffery contact, or get in touch with Alison Kerrey.